OneDaijo/daijo-contracts/Specification.md

 ###### `transferOwnership(address newOwner)`: Sets a new address to be the owner address

 #### ERC223Token.sol
 ###### ERC223Token is the base contract of the ERC223 token standard.
 The ERC223 standard is derived from and backwards-compatible with the ERC20 standard, and improves it in several key areas.
-Most importantly, ERC223 tokens cannot be sent to addresses that cannot handle them, preventing the accidental loss of tokens.
-In addition, ERC223 has efficiency and uniformity improvements over the ERC20 standard: the token transfer process requires only one function call as opposed to the two required in ERC20.
+Most importantly, ERC223 tokens cannot be sent to addresses that cannot handle them, preventing their accidental loss.
+In addition, ERC223 has efficiency and uniformity improvements over the ERC20 standard: the token transfer process requires only one function call--`transfer`--as opposed to the two required in ERC20.
 The Ethereum Improvement Proposal (EIP) for the ERC223 standard can be found [here](https://github.com/ethereum/EIPs/issues/223).

 #### ERC20Token.sol